WakiMak/trentent.github.io-forked/_posts/2015-09-01-citrix-xenapp-opengl-pass-through-and-nvidia-grid-cards-on-amazon-ec2-g2-instances.md

   <a style="margin-left: 1em; margin-right: 1em;" href="http://4.bp.blogspot.com/-h6HdlnA8OR4/VeSdufJ4GiI/AAAAAAAABCk/AsEu-4Jy2n4/s1600/GTX670_ICA_Info2.PNG"><img src="http://4.bp.blogspot.com/-h6HdlnA8OR4/VeSdufJ4GiI/AAAAAAAABCk/AsEu-4Jy2n4/s640/GTX670_ICA_Info2.PNG" width="640" height="298" border="0" /></a>
 </div>

-Where did my OpenGL go? Â Everything else is working correctly; Direct3D, CUDA, Open<u>C</u>L, but not OpenGL. Â My understanding from Nvidia is that OpenGL should just be &#8216;passed through&#8217; by Citrix. Â I know that it \*does\* pass-through because we, literally, just saw it with the onboard Intel GPU and the Intel drivers.
+Where did my OpenGL go? Â Everything else is working correctly; Direct3D, CUDA, Open<u>C</u>L, but not OpenGL. Â My understanding from Nvidia is that OpenGL should just be 'passed through' by Citrix. Â I know that it \*does\* pass-through because we, literally, just saw it with the onboard Intel GPU and the Intel drivers.

 My next thought is maybe it had to do with the drivers? Â Maybe if I tried the Quadro drivers? Â It turns out Nvidia has released special [Quadro drivers that enable OpenGL in a RDP session](http://www.nvidia.com/download/driverResults.aspx/78297/en-us).
 Maybe if I modified the INF to add my GTX670 to these special drivers I could get OpenGL to work?